zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the MySQL protocol.

-   :c: The connection.
+   :param c: The connection.

-   :command: The numerical code of the command issued.
+   :param command: The numerical code of the command issued.

-   :arg: The argument for the command (empty string if not provided).
+   :param arg: The argument for the command (empty string if not provided).

    .. zeek:see:: mysql_error mysql_ok mysql_server_version mysql_handshake